-Is there one central database that registers in case my pet is lost or stolen?
+Is there one central database that registers all chips in case pets wind up lost are stolen?

 Peeva Fetch That is something Peeva is working on, but until it goes live then there is not a central database in the U.S. for registering, as each manufacturer maintains its own database.

-The AAHA universal pet microchip lookup tool for example requires that that the microchip also be registered with the primary registry of the brand of microchip that the pet was implanted with.
+The AAHA universal pet microchip lookup tool, for example, requires that the microchip also is registered with the primary registry of the brand of microchip that the pet was implanted with.

 It also puts the onus on the pet owner to register with the AAHA tool directly.
 Pet owners are not aware of the lack of standardization issue that Peeva is resolving in the first place, so it should never be assumed a microchip is not registered if it can not be found in the lookup tool.